pppest/devault-atm/README.md

 v.
 0.01 - IS WHAT IT IS ALPHA
 Terminal only
-Known problems: delight wallet throws error if there are unconfirmed transactions
+Known problems: delight wallet throws error if there are unconfirmed transactions, fix logging newlines in case of no buy

-plans: clean up, move welcome text to config.py, maybe a qt interface
+plans: maybe move welcome text to config.py, maybe a qt interface

 included example log file